NordicESMhub/deep_python/_episodes/01-numpy.md

 When analyzing data, though,
-we often want to look at variations in statistical values, such as the maximum inflammation per patient or the average inflammation per day.
+we often want to look at variations in statistical values, such as the maximum monthly temperature anomaly per date or the average temperature anomaly per geographical region.
 One way to do this is to create a new temporary array of the data we want, then ask it to do the calculation:

 ~~~
-patient_0 = data[0, :] # 0 on the first axis (rows), everything on the second (columns)
+T_197812 = data[0, :] # 0 on the first axis (rows), everything on the second (columns)
-print('maximum inflammation for patient 0:', numpy.max(patient_0))
+print('maximum monthly temperature anomaly in December 1978:', numpy.max(T_197812))
 ~~~
 {: .language-python}

 ~~~
-maximum inflammation for patient 0: 18.0
+maximum monthly temperature anomaly in December 1978: 0.47
 ~~~
 {: .output}